Spamta-Clause/kaelis/content/Brendan.md

 #### Last Rites
 The Last Rites said about the dead are as follows,
 > Daybreak has come,
-> and taken those still young.
+> those still young pass.
 >
 > Wake now from this dream,
 > and may the Divine welcome you.